top of page

 Danevirke

-It was the Viking king Gudfred who strengthened the wall because he feared the Franks, after they had conquered the Frisian and Saxon kingdoms over the course of the eighth century.
-With securing Hedeby against the Franks, also the rich trade between the North Sea and the Baltic Sea, via the rivers Treene and Eider, was secured.
-This trade was, by the way, dominated by Frisian merchants who had also colonized the tidal marshlands and islands of Nordfriesland, i.e. the wider region where the river Eider flows into the Wadden Sea.
-Read our posts Porcupine bore U.S. bucks and To the end where it all began: ribbon Ribe to learn more about the magnitude of the early-medieval Frisian trade.
+It was King Gudfred of the Danes who strengthened the wall because he feared the Franks after they had conquered the Frisian and Saxon kingdoms in the course of the eighth century.
+With securing Hedeby against the Franks, also the rich trade between the North Sea and the Baltic Sea, via the rivers Treene and Eider, was effectively secured.
+This trade was, by the way, dominated by Frisian merchants and slavers who had also colonized the tidal marshlands and islands of Nordfriesland, i.e. the wider region where the River Eider flows into the Wadden Sea.
+Read our blog posts Porcupine bore U.S. bucks and To the end where it all began: ribbon Ribe to learn more about the history and extent of the early-medieval Frisian free trade.

 The Danevirke proved to be a success, you might say.
-Never were the Danes conquered during the Middle Ages, neither by the Franks nor by their allies the Slavs.
+Who knows Viktor Orbán's shining example.
+Never were the Danes conquered during the Middle Ages, neither by the Franks nor by the Frank's allies the Slavs.

-Lastly, we mention the oldest wall of Denmark, Olgediget 'the Old Dike'.
-It's built early-third century, and located east of the town of Tinglev.
-With that it's the oldest defense wall of region Jutland.
-The wall with moat was about 12 kilometers long and 'closed' the land between the sea and the river Vidå.
+Lastly, we mention the oldest wall of Denmark, Olgediget 'the old dyke'.
+It was built early-third century, and located east of the town of Tinglev.
+With that it's the oldest defence wall of the region of Jutland.
+The wall with moat was about 12 kilometers long and 'closed' the land between the Baltic Sea and the River Vidå.
 Palisades flanked the west side of the moat.

 Suggested music